Updated: January 2021

 As there’s no promo code box, sign up via this link that will take you to the Qantas website.
 You can see the promo code in the URL. (https://www.qantaspoints.com/join-now?code=FAMILYFREE)

 Even the littlest members of your family can become a Qantas frequent flyer with the Joey Club!

 Kids of any age can sign-up and join to begin collecting their own Qantas Points.
 This means they also have access to family transfers if you want to upgrade your little one on flights… or top up Mum or Dad’s balance (I won’t tell!)

 Note: to earn points kids will need to have their own seat and not travel on an infant fare to earn points.

 Kids who sign up aged between 3-11 get a welcome pack that includes their own Joey Club passport!

 Click here to join using the Qantas Kids Joey Club link.

-One of the easiest ways to earn points is also the easiest ways to join Qantas frequent flyer for free.
-Simply sign up to supermarket Woolworths Everyday Rewards program and simply start earning in store.
+One of the easiest ways to earn points is also the easiest ways to join Qantas Frequent Flyer for free.
+Simply sign up to supermarket Woolworths Everyday Rewards program and simply start earning in-store and with

-It sounds like a lot but there are regularly bonus or even double point offers both in-store and online.
+While earning 2000 Everyday Rewards points sounds like a lot there are regularly bonus or even double point offers both in-store and online.
 Look out for them!

-To earn points you must log into your account and opt in to converting your Woolworths savings to Qantas Points, otherwise it will come up as a $10 discount on your next shop.
+To earn points you must log into your account and opt into converting your Everyday Rewards Points to Qantas Points, otherwise, it will come up as a $10 discount on your next shop.
 Trust me, I’ve had that shock when I realised I mucked up the settings once.
 Never again!